Weather of 2011: Tropical and subtropical cyclones

 The Japan Meteorological Agency tracked 21 tropical storms in the western Pacific during the year, making it the fourth-quietest season since accurate records began in 1951.
 Of these, eight attained typhoon status, the strongest of which, Songda, attained 10 minute sustained winds of 195 km/h (120 mph) and a minimum pressure of 920 hPa.
 The first named storm, Aere, was named on May 7, while the final, Tropical Storm Washi, dissipated on December 19, days after causing damaging and deadly floods in the Philippines.
 Washi, known locally as Sendong, killed at least 1,257 people in the Philippines.
 The National Hurricane Center followed 19 tropical storms in the Atlantic Ocean, 10 becoming hurricanes, as well as 11 tropical storms in the eastern Pacific Ocean, 7 becoming hurricanes.
 In July, Hurricane Dora became the year's strongest tropical cyclone in the western hemisphere, with 1 minute sustained winds of 250 km/h (155 mph).
-Hurricane Irene was the year's costliest and deadliest for the region, killing 48 people and leaving US$13.5 billion in damage as it moved from the Caribbean up the East Coast of the United States.
+Hurricane Irene was the year's costliest and deadliest for the Atlantic Ocean, killing 48 people and leaving US$13.5 billion in damage as it moved from the Caribbean up the East Coast of the United States.
 In October, the North Indian Ocean spawned its first cyclonic storm, Keila offshore Oman.
 The only other cyclonic storm, Thane, struck southeastern India in December.
 Outside of the official tropical cyclone basins, there was also an unusual system in the Mediterranean, Tropical Storm Rolf, which struck southern France.